alexjose/audit-log/README.md

     /**
      * @param string $message The title of the log
      * @param string $event The unique name of event
+     * @param string $entityId The id of the entity which got modified
      * @param string $entityType The type to entity which got modified
-     * @param string $entityId The id of the entity which got modified
+     * @param string $entityTitle The title of the entity which got modified
      * @param array $newValues The new values of the entity
      * @param array|null $oldValues The old values of the entity
      * @param string $userId The id of the user who made the change
+     * @param string $userType The type of the user who made the change
-     * @param string $userType The type of the user who made the change */ public function construct(
+     * @param string $userName The username of the user who made the change */ public function __construct(
         $message,
         $module,
         $event,
         $entityId,
         $entityType,
+        $entityTitle,
         $newValues,
         $oldValues,
         $userId,
-        $userType = 'user'
+        $userType,
+        $userName
     ):void
 ```